This is part of a series about tuning the diatonic harmonica

 What to do when the tuner says two notes are in tune, but they sound out of tune:

-The traditional method of tuning a harmonica involves using a table of offset values for each reed.
+The old-fashioned method of tuning a harmonica involves using a table of offset values for each reed.
 (See the table at the end of this document.)
-You need a very precise tuner to be able to get each reed to those exact values.
+You would need a very precise tuner and have super-human breath control to be able to get each reed to those exact values.
 Most inexpensive tuners are pretty accurate about indicating when the needle reads zero so we use that to our advantage and change the calibration reference of A concert pitch instead of trying to figure out exactly what value the needle is showing.
 Changing the reference of A 440 by one Hz changes the pitch of each note by about four cents.
 For example, to bring a reed to -12 cents we change the reference of A from 442 to 439 and then tune the reed to get the needle to read zero.

 Using a chromatic tuner that has an adjustable reference (at least A=436 to A=444) do the following: